Riz-Rizwan20/Virtual-mouse-/README.md

 Follow the following steps:

-Uninstall Python from add/remove programs
+-Uninstall Python from add/remove programs

-Go to AppData and remove any python folder you see.
+-Go to AppData and remove any python folder you see.

-Download Python 3.8 from this link : Python 3.8
+-Download Python 3.8 from this link : Python 3.8
 Install it.
-Open command promt and run "pip" inorder to confirm installation.
+-Open command promt and run "pip" inorder to confirm installation.

-Your Python version has been degraded :)
+-Your Python version has been degraded :)